SelvamuthukumaranRajan/bi-directional-communication/README.md

 </h4>

 <h3 align="center">
-By clicking "Get message" button to share values and image asset to native android screen.
+By clicking the "Get message" button, we can share values and image assets to the native Android screen.
 </h3>

 <p align="center">